Back ground image of HeroRealtor logo phone_in_talk 065 083 2211 Line application logo HeroRealtor @ Line

 The legal responsibility normally sits with the person or business controlling the accommodation, not the foreign guest or tenant.
 This may include:

-- A company that owns or leases the residence used by foreign staff
+• A company that owns or leases accommodation for foreign staff

-Even though the host or owner is responsible, foreign tenants should ask for a copy of the TM30 receipt after moving in.
-Keeping a digital and printed copy can help avoid delays at immigration.
+Even though the host or owner is usually responsible, foreign tenants should ask for a copy of the TM30 receipt after moving in.
+Keeping both a digital copy and a printed copy can help avoid delays during immigration visits.

 When Does TM30 Need to Be Filed?